We Benchmarked Every Major Solana Trading API. LaserSell is 38x Faster.

 | PumpFun SDK | 317.28 | 541.00 | 277.65 | 2,029.10 | 4.4x slower |

-LaserSell consistently delivers sub-80ms median transaction builds across both buy and sell operations.
-More importantly, the variance is tight: an ~19-44ms spread between min and max, compared to 125ms+ (and often 2,000ms+) for other methods.
+From a MacBook Pro on home internet, LaserSell consistently delivers sub-80ms median transaction builds.
+The variance is tight: an ~19-44ms spread between min and max, compared to 125ms+ (and often 2,000ms+) for other methods.

 What These Numbers Mean